SMUnlimited/AMAI/README.md

 There will also be language selection dialogs to change the language of dialogs and AI chat messages.

-To *disable* the commander do not run the `InstallCommanderToMap.bat` script or run the `DisableCommander.bat "C:\mymap.w3m"` script afterwards.
+To *disable* the commander pass the correct option to the install scripts in the first place or run the `DisableCommander.bat "C:\mymap.w3m"` script afterwards.
-For the perl directory install script you can specify not to run it via the `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI" "false"`

-You must disable the commander if you want to play on an older version of warcraft 3 or custom melee maps.
+You must disable the commander if you want to play on custom melee maps.

- Another dialog may also appear with options
+Once installed another dialog will appear with game mode options

-1) No Commander - Disables the commander in game
+1) No Commander - Disables the commander during this game
-2) With Commander - Press 'ESC' to bring up the commander menu.
+2) With Commander - Commander is availaable.
+Press 'ESC' to bring up the commander menu.
 3) Computers Only - Same as commander except humans do not play, humans forces are removed and humans can only issue orders via the commander to try and make the ally ai win.
-4) Joint Control - Same as 'Computers Only' but humans can also directly control there ally ai's forces.
+4) Joint Control - Same as 'Computers Only' but humans can also directly control their ally ai's forces.

 ## Commander Advanced Settings